p-ssanders/gateway-reference-system/PATH-TO-PROD.md

     -   Did you add additional behavior?
 Why?
     -   How did you get access to the cluster?
 -   How did you apply the YAML?
+-   How did you deploy services?
+-   How did you provide the service connection information to the app?
+    -   Did you manage secrets securely?
 -   How did you access the app?
     -   What was required to get this working?